virtual-labs/exp-interpretation-of-defect-structure-iitk/experiment/aim.md

- How to observe defect structures and interpretation of them using bright field, dark field and SADP.
+How to Observe Defect Structures and Interpret Them in Al, Cu, and Zn Samples Using Bright Field, Dark Field, and SADP